alf808/neo-depot/README.md

 Navigate to the project directory (the one containing `main.py`).

-### Check Your Setup
+### Check Development Setup

-As you settle into your development environment, run the following unit tests to check that your environment is set up correctly.
-All of the tests should pass, even on the starter code.
+Run the following unit tests to check if environment is set up correctly.
+All of the tests should pass.

 ```
 $ python -m unittest --verbose tests.test_python_version